 I will not expel you from the class for absences beyond five, but your grade will be lowered.
 I expect you to report illnesses or other reasons for absence.

-Calculus II (Math 226-227 or equivalent).
+Math 222: Calculus II with a grade of C or better.
 If you do not satisfy this prerequisite, you may be dropped from the class.
-[Old University Bulletin, which is smarter than the new one even though out of date.]
+[University Bulletin]

 Click on the link for a more detailed syllabus.

 The Art of Proof: Basic Training for Deeper Mathematics, by Matthias Beck and Ross Geoghegan, Springer, New York, 2010.

 Additions and corrections to the textbook are on the announcements page.